sparisi/gym_gridworlds/README.md

 If the environment is made with `no_stay=True`, then the agent receives positive rewards for any action done in a goal state.
 Note that the reward still depends on the current state and not on the next state.

+Positive rewards position can be randomized at every reset by making the environment with `random_goals=True`.

 &#10148; <strong>Noisy Rewards</strong>
 White noise can be added to all rewards by passing `reward_noise_std`,